-If you’re new to video you may never have heard of an ND filter before, or any optical filters for that matter.
+If you’re new to video you may never have heard of an ND filter before.
 Maybe you’ve heard and read about ND filters, but never used them before.
 You might be a seasoned pro but are unsure how to mount ND filters on a phone camera.

 There are many different ND filters available in different sizes, densities, types and prices.
 Some are specifically made for phone cameras, and some are standard round photographic filters that will need an adapter.
 It’s easy to be overwhelmed by choice, so I’ve put together this information to make it easier.

 What is a ND Filter?

 ND stands for Neutral Density.
 An ND filter uniformly reduces the amount of light passing through it in order to control exposure.
 It’s important that the filter reduces all visible wavelengths (colors) of light equally to prevent any color shifts in the recorded image.

 There are two ways to reduce the light passing through a filter.
 You can either reflect the unwanted light away, or absorb it.
 ND filters can employ either of these methods.
 Reflective ND filters use metallic coatings to reflect a specific range of wavelengths.
 Absorbtive ND filters use the glass itself to absorb unwanted wavelengths of light.

 ND filters come in different strengths, this is referred to as optical density.
 Optical density defines the amount of light allowed to pass through the filter.
 The higher the value, the less light is transmitted through the filter.